Dynamically induced cascading failures in power grids: Results

 where $\nu_{ij}$ is the oscillation frequency specific to the link $(i,j)$ and $D$ is a damping factor.
 The maximum flow $F_{ij}^{\text{max}}$ on the line during the transient phase is then given by:

-Hence, for our cascade predictor we propose to test whether a line will be overloaded during the transient by computing $F_{ij}^{\text{max}}$ from the expression above and by checking whether $F_{ij}^{\text{max}}$ is larger than the available capacity $C_{ij}$ of the link.
-While this provides a good approximation of the real flows, we need to compute the fixed point of the intact network and that after the initial trigger line is removed.
-This has to be repeated for each possible initial trigger line, so that we need to compute $\left|E\right|+1$ fixed points, with $\left|E\right|$ being the number of edges.
-A possible way to simplify this procedure is to compute the fixed point flows of the intact grid $F_{ij}^{\text{old}}$ only, approximating the fixed point flows after changes of the network topology by the so-called Line Outage Distribution Factor (LODF) \cite{Manik2017,Ronellenfitsch2017}.
-Details on this method can be found in the Supplemental Material.
+Hence, for the cascade predictor we propose to test whether a line will be overloaded during the transient by computing $F_{ij}^{\text{max}}$ from the expression above and by checking whether $F_{ij}^{\text{max}}$ is larger than the available capacity $C_{ij}$ of the link.
+This procedure provides a good approximation of the real flows.
+However, it requires fixed point calculations of the intact network and of the network after the initial trigger line is removed.
+Furthermore, it has to be repeated for each possible initial trigger line, so that a total of $\left|E\right|+1$ fixed points is being computed, with $\left|E\right|$ being the number of edges.
+A possible way to simplify this procedure is to compute the fixed point flows of the intact grid $F_{ij}^{\text{old}}$ only, approximating the fixed point flows after changes of the network topology by the Line Outage Distribution Factor (LODF) \cite{Manik2017,Ronellenfitsch2017}.
+Details on this method can be found in Supplementary Note 1.

 After starting the cascade by removing line $(a,b)$, we define our analytical prediction for the minimal transient tolerance $\left(\alpha^{\text{tr.}\,(a,b)}_{ij}\right)_\text{min}$ based on the maximum transient flow on line $(i,j)$ given in Eq.~(\ref{eq:Analytical max flow}):